DSAppTeam/PanelSwitchHelper/README.md

     * PanelView migrated to panel package

 * 1.3.1 (2020-06-12) supports using the bottom system layout to capture a copy of the user's gesture.
 The extra system view at the bottom of the interface in this part of the layout may cause input method calculations to be biased.
 Rice and other samples.
+* 1.3.2 (2020-06-27) supports xml layout preview, optimizes animation, and solves the problem that the background of the switch panel is visible when there is a background in the presentation

 ### Expectations